Skip to main content Click to view our accessibility statement

 In addition to causing lower levodopa concentrations, the metabolism of levodopa by COMT produces the metabolite 3-OMD.
 3-OMD is thought to compete with levodopa for transport across the blood-brain barrier2,3,11

-When patients on levodopa/carbidopa experience off time, a common treatment approach is to increase the dose and/or frequency of levodopa/carbidopa—leaving the COMT enzyme unchecked3,12-14
+When patients on CD/LD experience "off" time, a common treatment approach is to increase the dose and/or frequency of CD/LD—leaving the COMT enzyme unchecked3,12-14

 See the Impact of the COMT Enzyme

-Learn how the COMT enzyme can make levodopa’s path to the brain more difficult.
+Learn how the COMT enzyme can make the path of levodopa to the brain more difficult.

 Brain icon